RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 Something to note is that the debug features are not optimized - you will get slightly worse performance with them on.

+At a certain point, the poject might get too big and it becomes inaccessable in the stage editor due to size (it will crash when trying to load) - getting used to editing from practice mode is a suggestion.

 Anything we can't do in Workshop stage coding (file access/read/write, zoom, viewport changes, streaming assets, removing Sein, etc) is also not possible in AM.

 #### Workshop Character Limitations